DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 would be achievable as well.
 Only the label on NUMA node nodes in the topology tree and type of items hwloc should search for would have to change.

-It is left as an extension, as this was not part of the specification (and the project is pressed for time).
+It is left as an extension.

 ## Questions and answers